jrhammond/EventNetworks/README.md

 for Democracy at the University of Illinois at Urbana-Champaign, and The University of Oklahoma.
 Visit the Phoenix website here: [http://phoenixdata.org/](http://phoenixdata.org/) and the website of the Open Event Data Alliance here: [http://openeventdata.org/](http://openeventdata.org).

+The Integrated Crisis Early Warning System (ICEWS) public-release data is an ongoing data-coding and analysis initiative hosted at Lockheed Martin, originally funded through DARPA, and more recently funded through the Office of Naval Research.
+ICEWS data is being released monthly through the Harvard Dataverse, with a 12-month (give or take a few months) lag: as of 11/3/2015, ICEWS data is available through the end of June 2014.
+For more information, visit [The W-ICEWS site](http://www.lockheedmartin.com/us/products/W-ICEWS/W-ICEWS_Team/Publications.html) at Lockheed Martin.

 `phoenixNet` is still in a very early stage of development, and is likely to change significantly over time.